 What is Space Delay?

-Back in the day, sometime after World War II ‘Audio Engineers’ noticed they were able to use ‘tape’ to create a unique sounding space using ‘echo’.
-This echo, when combined with reverb became very pleasing to the ears and became a signature sound for Rock and still is today for a lot of genres.
+Back in the day, sometime after World War II, ‘Audio Engineers’ noticed they were able to use ‘tape’ to create a unique sounding space using ‘echo.’
+When combined with reverb, this echo became very pleasing to the ears and became a signature sound for Rock and still is today for many genres.
 I believe the cool people these days call it ‘secret sauce’?

 The Space Delay Emulation

 Similar to how they’ve (IK Multimedia) approached their Tape Machines and Amplitube 5, they’re using convolution and physical modeling.
 This is important when searching for a good emulation.
 I say this because there are many companies that simply recreate the visual and EQ curves.
 So what you end up with is the basic effect (Delay, reverb, etc.) filtered and wrapped up in a pretty container.
 Yes, still an emulation, but the technology is available (and has been) for developers to deliver more accurate and better sound results.

 Some companies don’t even bother with convolution, which is absurd, but it is what it is.